tomaswww/Restaurant_review_app/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

+## Contributing

+Note from the Mentors:

+>The files in this repository are used as the starting point for all students.
+Because we want students to write the majority of the code themselves, pull requests (most likely) will not be merged into the project.

+As this is my first app coding, you may find that many of the loops and code could probably be better, so once the project gets submitted and hopefully approved, feel free to contribute with anything that optimizes code or even helps me improve my coding skills welcome!

+> Stay positive and happy.
+Work hard and don't give up hope.
+Be open to criticism and keep learning.
+Surround yourself with happy, warm and genuine people. **Tena Desae**